Lavender – Lavandula Angustifolia

 Distillation methods

-The pre-cut lavender flower is placed in a vat through which steam flows, extracting the flower pistil which contains the essential oil.
+The pre-cut lavender flower is piled into a vat, through which steam is passed, and this steam extracts the flower pistil containing the essential oil.
 The steam-gasoline mixture rises in the swan neck, then cools in the coil.
 After condensation, it becomes liquid again.
 The essential oil then rises to the surface, as it is lighter than water.

 The process is exactly the same as for lavandin.